Margaret (1791 ship)

 The Margaret was built at Boston, launched in the fall of 1791, and set out on its maiden voyage shortly after.
 James Magee was the captain and David Lamb first mate.
 Otis Liscombe was second mate and Stephen Hills third mate.
 The crew included the "historian" Jonathan Howell who, with Magee, collected many artifacts from the Pacific Northwest Coast and the Hawaiian Islands for the Massachusetts Historical Society.

 On 24 October 1791 the Margaret sailed from Boston to the Pacific Northwest coast via Cape Horn, arriving at Houston Stewart Channel in Haida Gwaii in April 1792.
 James Magee had fallen ill and the first mate, David Lamb, was in command.
 In May, still at Haida Gwaii, the Margaret encountered the Columbia Rediviva, under captain Robert Gray.
 Like other traders at the time, Magee found the trade goods he had brought were no longer much desired by the indigenous peoples of the Pacific Northwest Coast.
-In May 1792 he wrote in the ship's log: "The Articles of Trade we mostly made up of in this place were Muskets, Copper, some Cloathing, a new Iron Necklaces, but any of Iron mecanical Tools they were not fond of except files, which they were very fond of but to our disadvantage we had none."
+In May 1792 he wrote in the ship's log: "The Articles of Trade we mostly made up of in this place were Muskets, Copper, some Cloathing, a new Iron Necklaces, but any of Iron mechanical Tools they were not fond of except files, which they were very fond of but to our disadvantage we had none."

 Robert Haswell, of the Columbia Rediviva wrote that the Margaret was "as fine a vessel as ever I saw of her size, and appeared exceeding well fitted for the voyage and I believe there was no expense spared."
 The Margaret and Columbia met again on 3 July 1792 near the southern end of Haida Gwaii.
 The two ships sailed together down the coast of Vancouver Island to Clayoquot Sound.
 The leader of the Tla-o-qui-aht Nuu-chah-nulth of Clayoquot Sound, Chief Wickaninnish, came on board the Margaret.
 Robert Gray, also on board Margaret, convinced Wickaninnish to visit the Columbia as well.
 Wickaninnish did, although according to John Boit, "he did not appear happy".
 Wickaninnish disliked and feared Gray, who had destroyed the village of Opitsaht with cannon fire earlier in that year.